Professional Diploma/Certificate in Special & Inclusive Education (DCU)

 How to apply

-You can now enrol for this online course through DCU's application system PAC.
+You can apply for this course through DCU's online application system.

 If you need any assistance with the application process please call us directly on 016510618.